technofocus-pte/aipwrdanlytcmsfbrcdepth/Labguides/Usecase 07/Usecase07.md

 > ![A screenshot of a computer Description automatically
 > generated](./media/image22.png)

     When the cell changes to a markdown cell, the text it contains is rendered.

 4. Use the **🖉 (Edit**) button to switch the cell to editing mode, then delete the content and enter the following text:

-> \# Train a machine learning model and track with MLflow
+  +++# Train a machine learning model and track with MLflow+++
 >
 > ![A screenshot of a computer Description automatically
 > generated](./media/image23.png)